 If your business’ blog is failing to deliver the tangible results you’re looking for, the first question you should be asking is whether you’ve failed to identify and target a real audience for your content.
 It isn’t always easy to tell, of course, how well your blog is working.
 Even successful blogs don’t necessarily get a lot of direct feedback from readers.
 Fortunately, there are some effective ways to discern whether you’re connecting with your readers.

-These are some of the clearest signs that your blog isn’t being effectively targeted to the audience you’re trying to reach:
+These are some signs that your blog isn’t being effectively targeted to the audience you’re trying to reach:

 Your blog’s traffic isn’t growing.